Mellanox/ib-kubernetes/README.md

 # InfiniBand Kubernetes

-InfiniBand Kubernetes provides a daemon `ib-kubernetes`, that works in conjuction with [Mellanox InfiniBand SR-IOV CNI](https://github.com/Mellanox/ib-sriov-cni) and [Intel Multus CNI](https://github.com/intel/multus-cni), it acts on kubernetes Pod object changes(Create/Update/Delete), reading the Pod's network annotation and fetching its corresponding network CRD and and reads the PKey, to add the newly generated Guid or the predefined Guid in `guid` field of CRD `cni-args` to that PKey, for pods with annotation `mellanox.infiniband.app`.
+InfiniBand Kubernetes provides a daemon `ib-kubernetes`, that works in conjuction with [InfiniBand SR-IOV CNI](https://github.com/k8snetworkplumbingwg/ib-sriov-cni) and [Multus CNI](https://github.com/k8snetworkplumbingwg/multus-cni), it acts on kubernetes Pod object changes(Create/Update/Delete), reading the Pod's network annotation and fetching its corresponding network CRD and and reads the PKey, to add the newly generated Guid or the predefined Guid in `guid` field of CRD `cni-args` to that PKey, for pods with annotation `mellanox.infiniband.app`.

 Note: InfiniBand Kubernetes supports x86 architecture.
 ## Subnet Manager Plugins